 When your sales cycles are longer, the last thing you want to worry about is a lack of conversions on your landing pages – there’s already enough work to be done once a new contact comes into the system.
 So make your life easier by making these 8 smart improvements to your landing pages for lead generation.

 I’d estimate 80% of forms I see on landing pages ask for more information from the prospect than is actually needed.
 Nowadays more information about a prospect is a Google search away so why do you need to know their biggest fear and social security number?

-Even if you’re not taking it to that extreme, spend some time evaluating your forms and weighing what information is truly needed to take a lead to the next phase of your purchase funnel.
+Even if you’re not taking it to that extreme, spend some time evaluating your lead capture forms and weighing what information is truly needed to take a lead to the next phase of your purchase funnel.
 People don’t like giving out more information than they need to – it’s time consuming, taxing, and feels like a privacy violation.
 Chances of losing them mid-form increase as each new form field is added.

 Take a look at the well-done form from a Campaign Monitor lead generation landing page above.
 All the lead has to do is fill out four basic bits of information to start their trial – it’s that easy!
 Asking for too much data off the bat is a good way to lose potential leads to a competitor.

 An easy way to turn new visitors away is by not delivering what you originally promised.
 I’m not talking about promising a demo and offering a white paper, I’m talking about the language and messaging you’re using to entice people to visit your page.